David Crausby: Parliamentary career

 Crausby has a long-standing interest in improving railways in his constituency.
 He lobbied the last Labour government to address overcrowding and opposed the idea of a Greater Manchester congestion charge because of the lack of viable alternatives.
 He campaigned to retain the Preston-Bolton-Manchester electrification project which was at risk of cancellation after Labour lost the 2010 election.
 He has continued to lobby the Government through letters, petitions, and Parliamentary debates.
 In 2018 Crausby led a debate on Northern trains and called for the resignation of Transport Secretary Chris Grayling after the disastrous May timetable caused mass disruption across the North of England.

 Crausby has also been involved in international politics.
-He represented the UK as a member of the delegation to the NATO Parliamentary Assembly from 2005–2015 and the UK delegation to the Parliamentary Assembly of the Council of Europe from 2013 to 2017.
+He represented the UK as a member of the delegation to the NATO Parliamentary Assembly from 2005 to 2015 and the UK delegation to the Parliamentary Assembly of the Council of Europe from 2013 to 2017.

-In 2011, Crausby won The House magazine's Commons Speech of the Year, for his speech on bringing the military covenant into law, beating the then Prime Minister, David Cameron.
+In 2011, Crausby won The House magazine's Commons Speech of the Year, for his speech on bringing the military covenant into law, beating the then prime minister, David Cameron.

-In 2013, he became one of the few Labour MPs to vote against the Marriage (Same Sex Couples) Bill, which eventually was passed with cross-party support.
+In February 2013, Crausby voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 Crausby was knighted in the 2017 New Year Honours.
 Crausby lost his seat at the 2019 General Election.